amazon-archives/amazon-cognito-identity-js/README.md

 Introduction
 ============
 The Amazon Cognito Identity Provider SDK for JavaScript allows JavaScript enabled applications to sign-up users, authenticate users, view, delete, and update user attributes within the Amazon Cognito Identity Provider service.
-Other functionality includes password changes and initiating forgot password flows for unauthenticated users.
+Other functionality includes password changes for authenticated users and initiating and completing forgot password flows for unauthenticated users.

 ## Setup